js216/CeNTREX/DAQ/README.md

 ## Todo

-- general
-   - don't write attributes to CSV
-   - save config on program exit
 - more drivers
    - flood control and MKS control
    - Vacuum pumps
-   - counter for the atomic clock
    - Room temperature & humidity for main lab and compressor cabinet.
 - status tab
    - current values of all parameters